How Labels Shape Us More Than We Realise

 This isn’t weakness — it’s a human response to years of programming that has defined you rather than an understanding of who you are.

-Back to Bob.
-He didn’t care what we called him.
-He simply was — a playful, curious, chaotic, affectionate kitten.
+Acceptance of who you are and the ability to just be who you are is what is needed.
+Bob didn’t care what we called him.
+He simply was a playful, curious, chaotic, affectionate kitten.
 Matilda eventually realised this too.
-They now have such a lovely relationship that they created, she softened, no longer expecting trouble every time he entered the room.
-Their relationship was not defined by the labels we gave them.
-Humans deserve that same freedom.
+They now have such a lovely relationship, she softened, no longer expecting trouble every time he entered the room.
+Occasionally she does have to let him know he’s too much for her but, their relationship is not defined by the labels we gave them.
+You deserve that same freedom.

 Counselling is a space where you get to: